 - Soda water – get a bubbly twist on lemonade using sparkling water

-- Iced Tea – mix equal parts lemonade and unsweetened iced tea for an Arnold Palmer
+- Iced Tea – mix equal parts lemonade and unsweetened Iced Tea for an Arnold Palmer

-Pro Tip: Add lemon juice ice cubes along with regular ice cubes when serving to keep the lemonade from being diluted when the ice melts.
+Make lemon juice ice cubes in an ice cube tray and add them along with regular ice cubes when serving to keep the lemonade from being diluted when the ice melts.

-Make-Ahead
+Make-Ahead and Storage

 - Refrigerate: Keep leftovers in the refrigerator for up to a week.
 The simple syrup and lemon juice will also keep separately refrigerated for the same time.